O-hazan/Wdio/README.md

 ### General info:

+The scenarios can be improved and have more verifications.

+Code can be orgenized for better readability using variables.

+Test cases are in the project under "Test cases"

 One of the test found a minor bug, see below.
 Currently the test is invalid so it will not fail.
 In order to make the test valid follow the instructions on calendar.e2e.js (line 35)